LinditaKalaj/Vector-Setup/README.md

 ﻿# Vector-Setup

-A GUI to help the user create a credential file for Vector.
+A GUI to help the user create a credential file for Vector (anki / DDL (Digital Dream Labs).

 ![Vector cute](/img/vector_gif.gif?raw=true "Vector is cute")